by Texas Homesteader~

 Most conventional coffee makers with their timers and clocks are electricity vampires, quietly sneaking electricity every minute of every day to run the clock and keep the timers current.

-I don’t like the look of appliances cluttering my counter top, so when RancherMan & I have had our fill for the day we simply unplug it & slide it into our appliance cabinet where it stands ready to do duty again tomorrow.
+I don’t like the look of appliances cluttering my counter top.
+So when RancherMan & I have had our fill for the day we simply unplug it & slide it into our appliance cabinet and slide the door closed.
+There it stands ready to do duty again tomorrow.